 One side effect of filling your table with keto fare is constipation.
 You can remedy this by making sure each meal is a dazzling spectacle of color and filling up your plate with leafy greens and above-the-ground vegetables.

 As strange as it sounds, the drive to be healthy isn’t always healthy.
-So before beginning any special diet, get clear on why you’re doing it and relax into the boundaries you set.
+So before beginning any special diet, get clear on why you’re doing it and relax within the boundaries you set.
+As you do so, you might even avoid some of the other pitfalls of a keto diet while reaping its rewards.